xecrets/xecrets-licensing/docs/Xecrets.Licensing.Implementation.LicenseBlurb.md

 Inheritance [System.Object](https://docs.microsoft.com/en-us/dotnet/api/System.Object 'System.Object') &#129106; LicenseBlurb

 ### Remarks
 Create an instance of the LicenseBlurb class, providing text templates.
-Where appropriate, use the following placeholders:
+Where appropriate, use the following
+placeholders:
-Literal "\n" - will be replaced by the appropriate new line for the environment
+Literal "\n" - will be replaced by the appropriate new line for the environment.
 {licensee} - will be replaced by the licensee from the license.
-{expiration} - will be replaced by the license expiration in InvariantCulture formatting
+{expiration} - will be replaced by the license expiration in InvariantCulture formatting.
 {product} - will be replaced by the product the license is valid for.
-///
 ### Constructors

 <a name='Xecrets.Licensing.Implementation.LicenseBlurb.LicenseBlurb(Xecrets.Licensing.Abstractions.INewLocator,string,string,string,string,string)'></a>

 ## LicenseBlurb(INewLocator, string, string, string, string, string) Constructor

-Create appropriate license message blurbs depending on the license situation.
+A helper to create appropriate license message blurbs depending on the license situation.

 ```csharp
 public LicenseBlurb(Xecrets.Licensing.Abstractions.INewLocator newLocator, string gplBlurb, string unlicensedBlurb, string expiredBlurb, string licensedBlurb, string invalidBlurb);